-Please click here for a list of the projects that our participating labs are currently working on.
+Please click here for a list of the 2019 projects that our participating labs are.
+Program descriptions for 2020 internships will be available by early November 2019.
 On the application form, students can rank the projects in which they are most interested and we will do our best to place students in one of their top three choices.

 2018 Internship Testimonials: